plzm/rag-vector-agent-semantic-kernel/labs/lab3/readme.md

 dotnet run
 ```

-3. When the `Question:` prompt shows, enter a question that required knowledge of today's date, like: **What is going on in Indianapolis today?**
+3. When the `Question:` prompt shows, enter a question that requires knowledge of today's date, like: **What is going on in Indianapolis today?**

 The output should look something like this:
 ```text